aaronkw/humanbase-docs/docs/seek.rst

 On the SEEK expression result page, next to the heatmap legend there is a button labeled `Download`.
-Clicking on this button will allow you to choose between downloading a CSV of either the genes ranked by co-expression score or datasets ranked by query relevance (aka weight).
+Clicking on this button will allow you to choose between downloading a CSV of either the genes ranked by coexpression score or datasets ranked by query relevance (aka weight).

 How can I check the rank for a gene or dataset of interest?